cswclui/katacoda-scenarios-1/12factor-004/step03.md

 The `.env` file contains the values for the environment variables `COLLECTOR_HOSTNAME` && `COLLECTOR_PORT`.
 Thus, in this case the endpoint for the backing service is, `http://localhost:4001`.

-Putting the definition of the endpoint to backing service should seem familiar becuase this is an prime example of the third principle of 12 Factor App - Config.
+Putting the values that define the endpoint to the backing service into environment variables should seem familiar because this is an prime example of the third principle of 12 Factor App - Config.

 In the next lesson we'll look the details of creating backing service.